ssjw/new-host-setup/README.md

 - [x] adduser jwheaton sudo
 - [x] adduser --home /home2/unlocker --gecos "" unlocker
 - [ ] [Secure with 2-factor auth using Google Authenticator][2]
+  - [ ] Install libpam-google-authenticator
+  - [ ] Generate .google_authenticator files for users jwheaton & unlocker
+  - [ ] Display codes for each user
+  - [ ] generate and send pgp-encrypted email with codes to jonathan@ourplaceontheweb.org
 - [ ] Update /etc/ssh/sshd_conf
-  - [ ] Disallow root login
+  - [ ] Make sure PermitRootLogin is set to "without-password"
   - [ ] For any additional users created, only allow RSA authentication; no password authentication
-  - [ ] Will have to add public keys to authorized_keys first.

 ## Other
 ### Docker